melodell/schedule-to-ical/README.md

 ```

 ### Pitfalls
+- `icalendar` doesn't allow recurrance for one event on multiple days of the week.
+Each weekday is a separate event.
-- Are hardcoded ids and class names the same for everyone?
-Or the same for the same person for different semesters?
+- Unkown if hardcoded ids and class names the same for everyone.
+Or the same for the same person for different semesters.